NORKA

 Ernst and Anna Margaretha Gerlach

-In 1766, the Gerlach's decided to accept the offer described in Catherine's Manifesto and migrate to Russia.
+In 1766, the Gerlachs decided to accept the offer described in Catherine's Manifesto and migrate to Russia.
 They first made their way to Büdingen, a recruitment center and gathering place for Russian colonists.
-The family sailed with other colonists from the north German port of Lübeck and arrived in Oranienbaum, Russia on August 9, 1766.
+The family sailed with other colonists from the north German port of Lübeck and arrived in Oranienbaum, Russia, on July 19, 1766.
 They were passengers aboard the Russian pink Novaya Dvinka under the command of Lieutenant Perepechin.

-Over a year later the family were among the founders who arrived in Norka on August 15, 1767 and are recorded there on the 1767 Census as Household No. 124.
+Over a year later, the family was among the founders who arrived in Norka on August 15, 1767, and are recorded there on the 1767 Census as Household No. 124.

 Sources